-The project will address the consequences of the Transnistrian conflict, including growing alienation and lack of engagement, aiming to create a cooperation/coordination network of 40 local conflict resolution leaders, which would contribute to establishing domestic preconditions for conflict settlement and support the emergence of international agreement on what conflict settlement could look like.
-The project would propose an alternative path of resolving of contradictions and disputes via engagement and involvement of key societal actors who have so far had no voice in conflict resolution efforts.
-Also, the project will help improve the relationships and establish connections between civil society leaders, societal influencers, journalists, opinion leaders, thematic experts and key societal representatives from Chisinau and Tiraspol, thus creating important precondition for compromise solutions on conflict-related issues and rational dialogue.
-Institutional change will also be an important parameter as mechanisms will be set up to channel disputes into more cooperative non-confrontational scenarios for resolution.
+The project addressed the consequences of the Transnistrian conflict, including growing alienation and lack of engagement, by creating a cooperation/coordination network of 50 local conflict resolution leaders, which contributed to establishing domestic preconditions for conflict settlement and support the emergence of international agreement on what conflict settlement could look like.
+The project proposed an alternative path of resolving contradictions and disputes via engagement and involvement of key societal actors who had so far had no voice in conflict resolution efforts.
+Also, the project helped improve the relationships and establish connections between civil society leaders, societal influencers, journalists, opinion leaders, thematic experts and key societal representatives from Chisinau and Tiraspol, thus creating important precondition for compromise solutions on conflict-related issues and rational dialogue.

-The project is funded by the UNDP Funding Window for Governance for Inclusive and Peaceful Societies, Conflict Prevention Sub-window.
+The project was funded by the UNDP Funding Window for Governance for Inclusive and Peaceful Societies, Conflict Prevention Sub-window.

 Men and women on both banks of the Nistru River have better livelihoods and living conditions, due to improved cross-river cooperation between key actors across the post-conflict divide.

 - Output 1.
 A functional, institutionalized Track 2 platform for policy influential groups between experts, influencers, journalists, civil activists, opinion makers, CSOs and representatives of intellectual elites from both banks, championing for constructive approaches that would prepare the ground for a sustainable settlement of the Transnistria conflict;

 - Output 2.
 Improved capacities of national experts, CSOs members and journalists to generate and implement joint initiatives benefitting people on both banks of the Nistru river.